 Meet Our Owners

-J.C.'s first memories of cooking were as a child helping get a large Thanksgiving dinner ready for family and friends.
-Even though his only task was to cut onions equipped with a dull knife and plastic goggles, it made an everlasting impression on him.
-His passion for food followed into middle school where he'd bake for family and friends, but his true love came in college when he decided to make his passion a career.
-He dropped an international business major at a prestigious university to go to culinary school and hone his craft.
-Upon making this decision he knew he had found his life’s work.
+My first memories of cooking were as a child helping a large Thanksgiving dinner ready for family and friends.
+Even though my only task was to cut onions equipped with a dull knife and plastic goggles, it made an everlasting impression on me.
+My passion for food followed into middle school where I would bake for family and friends, but my true love came in college when I decided to make my passion a career.
+I dropped an international business major at a prestigious university to go to culinary school to hone my craft.
+Upon making this decision I knew I had found my life’s work.

-His first job after culinary school was at River Oaks Country Club, where he worked in one of the most exclusive and experienced culinary programs in the nation.
-Since then he's worked in almost every different avenue the culinary industry has to offer.
-He has done caterings, fine dining, corporate dining and was a personal chef for 5 years.
-He equates his success with the flexibility his multitude of jobs had afforded him.
-With the experience J.C. has obtained over the years there isn't much in the culinary field that he hasn't seen or experienced.
+My first job after culinary school was at River Oaks Country Club, where I worked in one of the most exclusive and experienced culinary programs in the nation.
+Since then I have worked in almost every different avenue the culinary industry has to offer.
+I've done catering, fine dining, corporate dining, and was a personal chef for 5 years.
+I equate my success with the flexibility of multitude of jobs that had afforded me.
+With the experience I had obtained over the years, there isn't much in the culinary field that I haven't seen or experienced.

-In late 2018, JC took over the kitchen at Dandelion Cafe and revamped the menu at the local Bellaire hotspot, adding weekly and seasonal specials along with some permanent menu standouts.
-When he’s not in the kitchen, J.C. focuses his time on his young daughter and being with family.
+In late 2018, I took over the kitchen at Dandelion Cafe and revamped the menu at the local Bellaire hotspot, adding weekly and seasonal specials along with some permanent menu standouts.
+When I am not in the kitchen, I focus my time on my young daughter and being with family.